 Our study of the cumulative nature of addition and multiplication is on-going.
 By comparing the raw data of big bang cosmology with the base-2 numbers, this simple, little model would appear to provide a clear alternative.

 It reinforces the extensive work on natural inflation, and it provides a very different entry point for questions about Dark Energy and Dark Matter, isotropy-and-homogeneity, and the very nature of space-and-time and the finite-and-infinite.

 Not until February 2014 had anybody done the simple-but-tedious work to double the infinitesimal Planck Time, then double each result 201 more times.
 As a consequence, this matrix or grid has had very limited study.

-The 202-column chart of the universe that starts at Planck Time and goes to the Age of the Universe reveals a simple logic for natural inflation that readily mimics the big bang cosmology of Stephen Hawking’s infinitely-hot bang or the axionic inflaton of Alan Guth (Phys.
+The 202-column chart of the universe that starts at Planck Time and goes to the Age of the Universe reveals a simple logic for natural inflation that readily mimics the big bang cosmology of Stephen Hawking’s infinitely-hot bang and the axionic inflaton of Alan Guth (Phys.
 Rev. D23, 347, 1981).

 Because it is an entirely predictive chart, this nascent base-2 model can readily be tested with existing data from all other models of the universe.